How to monitor network communications

 Connectivity is presented as two separately calculated metrics:

-Connectivity Percentage of properly established TCP connections, compared to TCP connections that were refused or timed out.
+Connectivity Percentage of properly established TCP connections compared to TCP connections that were refused or timed out.
+Refused connections is a ratio comparing session resets to new network sessions.

 Overloaded or poorly configured processes can have trouble accepting new network connections.
 This results in timeouts or resets of TCP handshakes.
 Such issues are tracked as TCP connection refused and TCP connection timeout errors.